williamholm/IBECS/README.md

 };

 //then follow bellow temp
-//Note: Inheritance currently works by assuming if you inherit the same component from 2 different parents that you only want one of that Component. template<ET_ID id>
+//Note: Inheritance currently works by assuming if you inherit a component from 2 parents that you only want one of that Component. template<ET_ID id>
 struct ETInfo
 {